 Longer term treasury yields have rebounded since the lows experienced at the end of the summer, however they are still quite low compared to last year.
 In addition, the yield curve reverted to a normal shape.
 Short term yields followed the rate cuts down, and the 3-month treasury still sits near its lowest level in almost two years.
 One of the most influential interest rates, the 30-year mortgage, followed long-term treasury yields upward during the past few months as mortgage rates were bolstered by improving housing starts and completions.

 What should you expect from the economy and interest in 2020’s?

 As mentioned earlier, uncertainty was rampant at the end of last decade, and that should continue into the 2020’s.
 Escalating tensions with Iran could result in higher oil prices.
 And, higher oil prices coupled with loose monetary policy could lead to a significant increase in inflation in the coming months and years.

 On the other hand, global economic indicators seem to be trending in a positive direction, and if that continues, it could mean the continuation of a very fruitful domestic economy.
 Our advice is to stay abreast of economic developments and make decisions for your business based on the best data available.

 To ensure you stay current on major economic or interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide a breakdown of each FOMC meeting, including expectations before the meeting and reaction afterward, so you can stay informed.
-In addition, if you want to be sure your business is getting the most competitive return on its deposits, give us a call.
-Marketplace Banking™ by ADM ensures your deposits are 100% protected by FDIC insurance all while earning the most competitive rates available.
+In addition, if you want to be sure your business is getting a competitive return on its deposits, give us a call.
+Marketplace Banking™ by ADM ensures your deposits have access to 100% protection by FDIC / NCUA insurance all while earning nationally competitive rates.